-Before the concert began, the band asked the crowd for a moment of silence to honor the victims of the shooting, which killed at least 59 people and injured at least 527, according to ABC.
+Before the concert began, the band asked the crowd for a moment of silence to honour the victims of the shooting, which killed at least 59 people and injured at least 527, according to ABC.
 The stadium went dark, and all that was visible were the lights from audience members' cell phones.
 "This evening's Portland show began with a minute's silence," the band tweeted.
 "The entire arena lit only by people's phones.
 When words fail, sometimes quiet is the most eloquent."

 After that, they brought R.E.M guitarist Peter Buck on stage.
 Together, they covered Tom Petty's 1989 hit "Free Fallin.'"
 It's not the same without Petty's voice, but the emotion in Chris Martin's is audible.